came203/gitea/website/index.md

 ## Software

 The operating system of the cluster is Ubuntu Linux 18.04.4 LTS (HWE).
-There is only command-line access, no graphical user interface.
+There is only command-line access, no complete graphical user interface.

-Software is handled via [environment modules](https://modules.readthedocs.io/en/latest/).
-Please contact the cluster admins to install software cluster-wide.
+Software is mostly handled via [environment modules](https://modules.readthedocs.io/en/latest/) or Singularity containers.
+You can install your own binaries.
+Please contact the cluster admins to install more complex packages or to deplos software cluster-wide.

 ## Administrators